-Except for a short stint in the Air Force, I have been actively engaged in the practice of law in Lexington, Mississippi, for over forty-nine years; and have held an AV rating by Martindale-Hubbell for many years.
-I have an active trial practice throughout Mississippi, and have substantial experience in state and federal courts throughout the nation, primarily in product liability, antitrust class actions, and consumer fraud.
+Except for a short stint in the Air Force, I have been actively engaged in the practice of law in Lexington, Mississippi, for fifty-two years, as of last June 3; and have held an AV rating by Martindale-Hubbell for many years.
+I have an active trial practice throughout Mississippi, and have substantial experience in state and federal courts throughout the nation, primarily representing plaintiffs in complex civil cases.